cdaller/sql_server_copy_tables/README.md

                         Page to start with.
 Please note that the first page number ist 1 to match the output during copying of the data.
 The output of a page number indicates the page is read.
 The "w" after the page number shows that the pages was successfully written.
 Please also note that this settings does not make much sense if you copy more than one table! (default: 1) --copy-view, --no-copy-view
-                        Copy the data of the tables.
-Default True!
-Use --no-copy-data if you want to creat the indices only. (default: True)
+                        Copy the views.
+By default all views are copied if not limited by "--view <name>" "--view-filter <regepx>"! (default: False)
   --view VIEWS [VIEWS ...]
                         Specify the views you want to copy.
 Either repeat "--view <name> --view <name2>" or by "--view <name> <name2>"
   --view-filter VIEW_FILTER